marcintreder/relevel-landing-page/src/pages/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it.md

 * [Phalen test](https://www.physio-pedia.com/Phalen%E2%80%99s_Test)
 * [Electrodiagnostics](https://www.hss.edu/conditions_emg-testing-a-patient-guide.asp)

 For the recovery period, doctors often recommend immobilization.
-Resting your wrist and wearing a brace are some of the strategies to help you ease the inflammation in the carpal tunnel.
+Resting your wrist and wearing a brace are some of the strategies to help ease the inflammation in the carpal tunnel.
 In some cases, mild anti-inflammatory medications are prescribed, and in some more unpleasant steroid injections.

 ## How to Prevent Carpal Tunnel Syndrome